zulip/zulip/docs/translating/internationalization.md

 i18n.t('keyWithCount', {count: 100}); // output: '100 items'
 ```

+For examples of tested usages of plurals with different language codes and
+translation data, refer to `frontend_tests/node_tests/i18n.js`.

 For further reading on plurals, read the [official] documentation.

 By default, all text is escaped by i18next.
 To unescape a text you can use